Finding Rule-Interpretable Non-Negative Data Representation: Conclusions

 \section{Conclusions}

-This work presents a methodology for creating non-negative matrix factorization in such a way that the resulting latent factors are described by a set of input rules.
-The need for such methodology, which allows easy use of data fusion, is evident in various fields of science and is the addition to the continued research in interpretable non-negative factorization approaches.
-Two regularization terms specifically designed to model rule-based constraints are presented, each integrated in $6$ different NMF algorithms and evaluated in this manuscript.
-First regularization term, utilizing information about the final entity-factor assignment without using information about rule support sets explicitly, and an approach that uses explicit information about the entity membership in support sets of different rules and the input entity-factor cost matrix.
-This matrix expresses the descriptive constraints as the intersection size between rule support set and the entity cluster associated to the latent factor.
+This work presents a non-negative matrix factorization methodology that incorporates rule-based constraints to describe the resulting latent factors.
+The approach allows data fusion and provides advantages compared to available interpretable non-negative factorization approaches.
+We present and evaluate three regularization terms and the corresponding multiplicative update rules that incorporate rule-based constraints into NMF optimization.
+The term that uses explicit information about the entity membership in support sets of different rules and the input entity-factor cost matrix uses the final entity-factor assignment indirectly ($\DNMF{ind}$).
+The $\DNMF{dir}$ utilizes information about the final entity-factor assignment directly and the $\DNMF{comb}$ combines properties of both aforementioned regularization terms.
+We provide theoretical and empirical study of properties of these approaches.
+Update rules are also presented in the greedy, oblique and HALS manner.
+Using proposed rule-clustering algorithm alleviates the need of experimentation to determine correct factor decomposition, with supervised rules, and integrates clustering and factorization.

-Experimental results performed on four different types of rules (using supervised rules, descriptive conceptual rules, subgroups and redescriptions) show that the regularizer using final entity-factor assignment mostly works better when rule clusters are predefined and associated to the latent factors.
-However, the approach using the cost matrix usually has lower deviation in description accuracy between factors.
-Algorithms using both types of regularizer create latent factors that correspond much better to the input rule set than the competing approaches.
-The overall representation accuracy achieved by the proposed approaches is somewhat lower compared to the regular NMF (depending on the rule-set and the input dataset).
-Despite the fact that the proposed approach enforces sparseness on a matrix $\mF$, it substantially outperforms the approach that guarantees a predefined sparseness level of this matrix.
-The approach using entity-factor cost matrix shows large improvement when used with descriptive rules and redescriptions.
+Experimental results performed on four different types of rules (supervised, descriptive conceptual, subgroups and redescriptions) show that the regularizer using final entity-factor assignment ($\DNMF{dir}$) mostly works better with predefined rule clusters associated to the latent factors.
+However, the approach using the cost matrix ($\DNMF{ind}$) usually has lower deviation in description accuracy between factors and shows promising results on high dimensional data.
+The $\DNMF{comb}$ has almost identical performance to the $\DNMF{ind}$.
+All three proposed approaches create latent factors with significantly higher correspondence with the input rule set than the competing approaches.
+Obtained results demonstrate that the proposed rule-clustering algorithm offers competitive performance and often allows obtaining better result.
+The overall representation accuracy achieved by the proposed approaches is expectedly lower compared to the regular NMF (varying between rule-sets and datasets).
+Although the proposed approach enforces a level of sparseness on matrix $\mF$, it substantially outperforms the approach with sparseness guarantees of this matrix.